moosedookie/retroflag-picase/README.md

 If you press restart if emulator is currently running, then you will be kicked back to ES main menu.

-If you press restart in ES main screen, ES will be restartet (no reboot!), good for quick saving metadata or internal saves.
+If you press restart in ES main screen, ES will be restarted (no reboot!), good for quick saving metadata or internal saves.

 If you press power-off then Raspberry will shutdown